 At that time the Feast of the Dedication took place at Jerusalem.
-It was winter, and Yeshua was walking in the

-Temple in the colonnade of Solomon.
+It was winter, and Yeshua was walking in the Temple in the colonnade of Solomon.
 (John 10:22-23)

 This passage does not say he was celebrating the feast, only walking in the Temple grounds.
 The text does not warrant the conclusion that he observed Hanukkah.
 In fact, other texts strongly suggest that he did not observe the memorial.
-For example, note Mark's account:
+(But note: there is a difference in knowing about and celebrating.)